 The amount you will spend on a pack of bamboo drinking straws will be a fraction of what you would spend on a lifetime of using plastic straws.
 Most bamboo drinking straws come in packs of 10-20 pieces in various sizes and will cost approximately $7-20 depending on the brand.
 Many popular online retailers will also have offers for buying in bulk.

 Money aside, consider the real environmental cost of using plastic drinking straws.
-It’s estimated that in the United States we use nearly 500 million disposable plastic straws a day – that’s enough to wrap the circumference of the earth 2.5 times around!
+It’s estimated that nearly 170-390 million disposable plastic straws are used in the United States every day – which comes to 63 billion to 142 billion straws per year!
 And that’s just in the USA, this number is even higher when you add in the global population.
-This massive cost can be prevented by switching over to a bamboo straw.
+This massive cost can easily be revented by switching over to a bamboo straw.

 3. Healthy and Chemical-Free

-Plastic straws are made from the petroleum-derived chemical, polypropylene.
-The FDA determines this material is safe for food contact, but research evidence has shown that it can leak chemicals into liquids and potentially disrupt hormone levels – in particular, estrogen, which is the last thing I need changing in my body!
+Plastic straws are made from a petroleum-derived chemical, polypropylene.
+The FDA determines this material is safe for food contact, but research evidence has shown that it can leach chemicals into liquids.

-With hot beverages, the plastic can become heated and these toxic chemicals can leak out of your straw and contaminate your drink.
-Even small amounts of high acidity and UV light can break down these harmful compounds and infuse them into your drink.
+With hot beverages, the plastic can become heated and these chemicals can leak out of your straw and contaminate your drink.
+Even small amounts of highly acidic beverages and UV light can break down these harmful compounds and infuse them into your drink.
 No thank you!

-The goods news is that bamboo fibers have natural antimicrobial properties meaning they are less likely to harbor bacteria over time and be more resistant to spoiling or rotting over time.
+The goods news is that the bamboo plant has naturally antimicrobial properties meaning they are less likely to harbor bacteria over time and be more resistant to spoiling or rotting over time.
 Bamboo is also grown chemical-free, not requiring the need for chemical fertilizers or pesticides.